drmargarido/TodoTreeView/README.md

 * file - To display the notes organized by file
 * file_tag - To display the notes organized by file and note type

+You can also define between two scopes:
+* all - Will display all the notes in the project and opened files all the time
+* focused - Will display the notes only for the currently opened file or all files if no file is open or focused.

 The plugin registers the following key bindings:
 * ctrl+shift+t - Toggles the visibility of the view
 * ctrl+shift+e - Expands all the groups